lioneaglesolutions/docs-2/assertions.md

 </div>

-For the full list of **assertions**, please refer to [PHPUnit Assertions](https://phpunit.readthedocs.io/en/9.5/assertions.html) documentation.
+For the full list of **Assertions**, please refer to [PHPUnit Assertions](https://phpunit.readthedocs.io/en/9.5/assertions.html) documentation.

 <a name="assertTrue"></a>
 ### `assertTrue()`